State Law Guide · Updated January 2026

 What constitutes "normal wear" on a lease in California?

-Under California law and federal Regulation M, normal wear includes minor scratches, small dents under 2 inches (Credit Card Test), light interior scuffs, and expected tire wear.
+Under the California Vehicle Leasing Act and federal Regulation M, normal wear includes minor scratches, small dents under 2 inches (Credit Card Test), light interior scuffs, and expected tire wear.
 Lessors cannot charge for damage that meets these standards.

 Can I dispute lease-end charges in California?